 If you care at all for your lawn the last thing in the world you want to see is large patches of brown withering death.
 Too bad.
 It’s bound to happen to all of us from time to time.
-One of the only things you can hope for is that the brown patches are not due to the presence of grubs, because if they are the culprit, you’re probably gonna have to resign yourself to spending your summer with an ugly lawn.
+One of the only things you can hope for is that the brown patches are not due to the presence of grubs,because otherwise you’re probably gonna have to resign yourself to spending your summer with an ugly lawn.
 Worse is when skunks/raccoons start digging up the lawn to get at the white tastiness.
 Not that it’s impossible to get rid of grubs.
 It’s not even all that difficult.
 It just might take awhile.
 But take heart: if it’s white grubs, you’ve at least got a nice supply of fish bait for the summer.

 The lawn grub is relatively easy to identify.
 It’s pretty much the only big, fat, fleshy, squishy, “c”-shaped critter lurking around your soil.
 I actually shouldn’t say “the” lawn grub.
 Turns out any grub could be the larvae of a number of different beetles.
 Most likely it’s the vile offspring of the June beetle (Phyllophaga sp.), the European chafer (Rhizotrogus majalis), or, most likely, the Japanese beetle (Popillia japonica).
 The Japanese beetle grub is the one of greatest concern here.
 It was first detected in the United States in 1916 and has plagued us since.
 The grubs are notorious eaters of grass roots.
 This is why you end up with big ugly patches of dead brown grass.
 Along with killing your grass, they also make lawn pest control more difficult by luring in other critters like skunks, raccoons, armadillos, and moles, who tear up your lawn looking for them.
 So, if you’re looking to salvage at least a little bit of your lawn, read on for some tried and true methods of getting rid of grubs.